16 min read

 6. Sugar Calendar

-Sugar Calendar’s performance profile is the best in this list.
-It loads no sitewide assets, the database query footprint is minimal even on sites with thousands of events, and the block-based calendar renders cleanly across viewport sizes without the Mobile-specific tweaks that MEC requires.
-If MEC’s primary failure on your site is page speed or Core Web Vitals, Sugar Calendar is the most direct fix.
-This is the right choice for simple internal calendars, editorial event listings, and any site where MEC’s bloat is the primary complaint and ticketing is not a core requirement.
+Sugar Calendar’s performance profile is strong.
+It loads no sitewide assets, the database query footprint is minimal even on sites with thousands of events, and the block-based calendar renders cleanly across viewport sizes without the mobile-specific tweaks that MEC requires.
+If MEC’s primary failure on your site is page speed or Core Web Vitals and you don’t need RSVP in the free tier, Sugar Calendar is a direct fix.

 7. BuddyPress Events / Community Events in BuddyX and Reign